 Brig Asif Haroon Raja, a Member Board of Advisors Opinion Maker is Staff College and Armed Forces War Coursequalified, holds MSc war studies degree; a second generation officer, he fought epic battle of Hilli in northwest East Bengal during 1971 war, in which Maj M. Akram received Nishan-e-Haider posthumously.
 He served as Directing Staff Command & Staff College, Defence Attaché Egypt and Sudan and Dean of Corps of Military Attaches in Cairo.
 He commanded the heaviest brigade in Kashmir.
 He is lingual and speaks English, Pashto and Punjabi fluently.
 He is author of books titled ‘Battle of Hilli’, ‘1948, 1965 & 1971 Kashmir Battles and Freedom Struggle’, ‘Muhammad bin Qasim to Gen Musharraf’, Roots of 1971 Tragedy’; has written number of motivational pamphlets.
 Draft of his next book ‘Tangled Knot of Kashmir’ is ready.
 He is a defence analyst and columnist and writes articles on security, defence and political matters for numerous international/national newspapers/websites.

-Posted by Brig Asif H. Raja on Jan 25 2011, With 0 Reads, Filed under AfPak.
+Posted by Brig Asif H. Raja on January 25, 2011, With 249 Reads Filed under Afghanistan War.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.